What is SF ERAP?

 - Verification of rent owed or move-in assistance needed

 - Proof of recent financial hardship (if applying for back rent assistance)

 Click here for examples of acceptable documents.

 What do I do if I don’t have all the required paperwork?

-Please submit your SF ERAP application and the caseworker assigned to you will work with you to gather the necessary documents.
+Please submit your SF ERAP application, coordinate with your landlord/master tenant, and do your best to gather as many documents as possible.
+This will speed up your application processing time.
+The case manager assigned to you will work with you to gather the necessary documents.

-No. You are encouraged to work with our SF ERAP providers any time you experience income and/or housing instability.
-SF ERAP has financial assistance limits, but could help you access other assistance, such as other financial assistance programs, legal services, employment services, etc.
+You may be eligible for assistance through SF ERAP once per calendar year.
+You are encouraged to work with our SF ERAP Providers any time you experience income and/or housing instability.
+SF ERAP has financial assistance limits, but Providers may be able to help you access other financial assistance programs, legal services, employment services, etc.

 Who is considered part of my 'household'?